Saluev/python-liborigin2/README.md

 Features
 ---------------------------------------------------------------------------
- * supports the import of 6.0 - 8.1 projects.
+ * supports the import of 3.5 to latest (2017) projects.

 ---------------------------------------------------------------------------